edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 .. edb:split-section::

-  Now we can define our endpoint and set the two classes we just added as its argument and return type.
+  Now, we can define our endpoint.
+We'll set the two classes we just created as the new endpoint's argument and return type.

   .. code-block:: python
       :caption: app/main.py